RobMaskell/RobMaskell.github.io/ep/epvsep2.md

 ## General Comments

-EP1 lines up better with the original Apocalypse World and is clearly based on it, whereas as Ben suggests EP2 is based on Uncharted World which is a Star Trek style space opera game from the look of it and the toons are somewhat limited by that in gear and such
+EP1 lines up better with the original Apocalypse World and is clearly based on it, whereas as Ben suggests EP2 is based on Uncharted World which is a Star Trek style space opera game from the look of it

 ## Specific comparisons